 Customer support services range from assisting customers in planning, installation, troubleshooting, maintenance, upgrading, to the disposal of your product.
 The term ‘customer support’ is mostly related to teams in SaaS and tech companies dedicated to supporting customers with products and services that require ongoing tech assistance.

 Customer support agents should have a deep knowledge of the products and services offered by their company.
-Their role may also include creating knowledge base documentation (such as troubleshooting guides, help manuals, and FAQs), creating use cases, and providing product feedback.
+Their role may also include creating Knowledge Base documentation.
+For instance; troubleshooting guides, help manuals, and FAQs), creating use cases, and providing product feedback.
 Support teams often collaborate with product development teams to ensure improvement and optimization of the end-to-end customer experience.

 Apart from being product experts and having hard skills, customer support representatives should also possess certain soft skills and people skills to be able to communicate with customers effectively.
-Some of the most critical KPIs (key performance indicators) a company should consider to evaluate their customer support are net promoter score (NPS), customer satisfaction score (CSAT), customer effort score (CES), and customer churn rate.
+Some of the most critical KPIs (key performance indicators) a company should consider evaluating their customer support are net promoter score (NPS), customer satisfaction score (CSAT), customer effort score (CES), and customer churn rate.
 To learn more about how using NPS and CSAT can improve your customer satisfaction, read this article.

 Customer service can be defined as taking care of a customer’s needs by providing helpful assistance before, during, and after the sale of a product.
 Unlike customer support, customer service is about supporting the larger, non-technical concerns of customers.
 It involves all interactions between a business and a customer that are aimed at enhancing customer experiences and improving relations with the company and its products, whereas customer support is just one part of those interactions.

-Customer service agents are focused on engaging customers and providing both reactive and proactive assistance, as well as offering education, recommendations, and strategic advice in order to maximize the value of a customer’s investment in the company.
+Customer service agents are focused on engaging customers and providing both reactive and proactive assistance.
+In addition, they educate, recommend, and offer strategic advice in order to maximize the value of a customer’s investment in the company.
 It could involve onboarding new customers, answering queries across all service channels, following up with customers, collecting customer feedback, as well as upselling products when appropriate.